NEW

 Points earned vs word count — climbs fast at first, then slows down

 Plain EnglishShort pages are penalised heavily.
 A 300-word page earns 11/22 pts.
 You need 1,000 words to reach the max 22 pts.
 After that, adding more words doesn't help — the curve flattens.
+Note: only paragraph words count — schema and FAQ JSON-LD are excluded.

 03